Friends of the Vigo County Public Library Logo

 Montezuma Public Library

-Paris Carnegie Public Library
+Paris Public Library

 Parke County Public Library